Eomm/blog-posts/README.md

 # fastify-discord-app-demo

-Find out how to build a Discord APP with Fastify!
-This simple demo application will show you in just few minutes how to:
+This simple demo application will show you in just a few minutes how to manage:

 - login with Discord using OAUTH2 code flow
 - secure the web application